-- S.2.1 The Planning Act 2008 is intended to provide a more efficient, transparent and accessible planning system for nationally significant infrastructure projects for transport, energy, water, wastewater, and waste.
-A new independent Infrastructure Planning Commission (IPC) will take responsibility for considering and deciding on major infrastructure applications and, whilst allowing local factors to be taken into account, this will help speed up the planning process.
-The Government is producing National Policy Statements to provide clarity on the national need for the infrastructure and to set the policy and guidance framework for the IPC to use when making its planning decisions. - S.2.2 The Department of Energy and Climate Change (DECC) is responsible for preparing the NPSs that relate to energy infrastructure projects.
-DECC is proposing to publish a suite of six NPSs in relation to energy infrastructure projects.
-These will comprise an Overarching Energy NPS (EN-1) and five technology-specific NPSs.
-The Overarching NPS for Energy (EN-1) sets out the high level objectives, policy and regulatory framework for new energy infrastructure consistent with sustainable development and addressing climate change.
-The five technology specific NPSs are as follows: - EN-2 Fossil Fuel Electricity Generating Infrastructure; - EN-3 Renewable Energy Infrastructure; - EN-4 Gas Supply Infrastructure and Gas and Oil Pipelines; - EN-5 Electricity Networks Infrastructure; - EN-6 Nuclear Power Generation. - S.2.3 These six NPSs set out Government's energy policy, the national need for energy infrastructure, and guidance to the IPC on how to assess the impacts of such infrastructure.
-Developers will need to ensure that their applications for development consent are consistent with the requirements of relevant NPSs.
-The IPC will also take into account local impact reports prepared by local authorities.
-The draft Nuclear NPS is different from the other energy NPSs because it includes a list of potentially suitable sites for new nuclear power stations.
-The draft Nuclear NPS with potentially suitable sites is the subject of this AoS. - S.2.4 Developers may submit applications for development consent on other sites not listed in the draft Nuclear NPS and these will be considered by the Secretary of State with an advisory role from the IPC.
+- S.2.4 There are six Energy NPSs that relate to energy infrastructure projects.
+An Overarching Energy NPS (EN-1) sets out the need, high level objectives, policy and regulatory framework for new energy infrastructure consistent with sustainable development and addressing climate change.
+The policy set out in EN-1 will apply to all applications subject to any modifications of the policy made in the five technology specific NPSs, which should be read in conjunction with EN-1.
+The five technology specific NPSs are: - EN-2 Fossil Fuel Electricity Generating Infrastructure; - EN-3 Renewable Energy Infrastructure; - EN-4 Gas Supply Infrastructure and Gas and Oil Pipelines; - EN-5 Electricity Networks Infrastructure; and - EN-6 Nuclear Power Generation. - S.2.5 These six NPSs provide the planning policy for the IPC when it is considering applications for nationally significant energy infrastructure.
+They establish the need for such development, and direct the IPC as to how to assess the impacts of major energy infrastructure proposals.
+Developers will need to ensure that their applications for development consent are consistent with the requirements of the relevant NPS. - S.2.6 The Nuclear NPS is different from the other energy NPSs because it includes a list of potentially suitable sites for new nuclear power stations.
+The Nuclear NPS only has effect in relation to applications for these sites.
+In the event that a developer submits an application for development consent on other sites not listed in the final Nuclear NPS, the application would be considered by the IPC who would make a recommendation to the Secretary of State.
+The revised draft Nuclear NPS with potentially suitable sites is the subject of this AoS.

-What is the draft Nuclear NPS?
+What is the revised draft Nuclear NPS?